-So, we’ve already gone over the basics WordPress Custom Taxonomies.
-We also know taxonomies are powerful and convenient when used correctly.
-This time we’re going to dive into the code that actually makes them work – specifically, being able to display what you want as the title of your custom taxonomy page as opposed to the standard “Archives” heading.
+Taxonomies are powerful and convenient when used correctly.
+Let’s dive into the code that actually makes them work — specifically, being able to display what you want as the title of your custom taxonomy page as opposed to the standard “Archives” heading.

 For example, we recently put together a website that had a custom post type of “Projects” and that post type had a custom taxonomy of “Status.”
 This gave the end user the ability to add new projects and filter them into “Current Projects” or “Completed Projects.”
 The only downside to this was that if you were on the “Current Projects” page, the page title still defaulted to “Archives” – just like WordPress specifies.
 We wanted to be able to have it automatically pull the taxonomy name without any work on their end even if they decided they wanted to add “Future Projects” taxonomy or something along those lines.